Hamiltonian quantization of solitons in the $\phi^4_{1+1}$ quantum field theory: The Heisenberg Commutation Relations (CCR)

-\end{remark} \paragraph{Schr\"odinger representation in the solitonic sector.} There are two approaches to this: in the first, the representation \eqref{cfxi1}-\eqref{cfxi2} is equivalent to a Schr\"odinger representation in which \(\varphi \) is the multiplication operator \(\phisch\) acting on the space \(L^2(\cs'(\R),\mu_0) \), exactly as in the vacuum case (Proposition \ref{sch}).
-The second approach is to construct a Schr\"odinger representation based on \eqref{cfsgext}-\eqref{cfsg22}.
-In naive analogy to the vacuum case, the Schr\"odinger representation might then be expected to be based on a Gaussian measure with covariance \(\frac{1}{2} K^{-\frac{1}{2}}\), with \(K\) as in \eqref{def-k}.
-However, \(K\) has a one dimensional kernel \(\Ker K=\P_0(L^2(\R))=\langle\{\psi_0\}\rangle \), so this is not immediately applicable and additional arguments are needed.
-Introduce the operator \({{K^\theta}}=\theta\P_0+K\), which is strictly positive for \(\theta>0 \), with inverse \({C^\theta}=\theta^{-1}\P_0+(\P_0^\perp K\P_0^\perp)^{-1}\,. \)
+\la{sss} There are two approaches to this: in the first, the representation \eqref{cfxi1}-\eqref{cfxi2} is equivalent to a Schr\"odinger representation in which \(\varphi \) is the multiplication operator \(\phisch\), again written in boldface, acting on the space \(L^2(\mu_0) \), exactly as in the vacuum case (Proposition \ref{sch}).
+The second approach is to construct a completely new Schr\"odinger representation based on \eqref{cfsgext} and attuned to the dynamics in the presence of the soliton.
+In naive analogy to the vacuum case, such a new Schr\"odinger representation might be expected to be based on a Gaussian measure with covariance \(\frac{1}{2} K^{-\frac{1}{2}}\), with \(K\) as in \eqref{def-k}.
+However, recalling the discussion around \eqref{nxi}, \(K\) has a one dimensional kernel \(\Ker K=\P_0(L^2(\R))=\langle\{ {\tteo}\}\rangle \), so this is not immediately applicable and modifications are needed: we will work with the operators introduced in Remark \ref{gaussch}, namely, \({{K^\theta}}=\theta\P_0+K\), which is strictly positive for \(\theta>0 \), and its inverse \({C^\theta}=\theta^{-1}\P_0+C^\perp\) where \(C^\perp=\P_0^\perp K^{-1}\P_0^\perp \) is the covariance operator obtained by restricting to the spectral subspace \(\P_0^\perp(L^2)\) (on which \(K\) is strictly positive and invertible, with inverse \(C^\perp\)); the \(\perp\) in the latter operator will be suppressed unless it seems helpful for emphasis.
+It is actually useful to carry out the construction of the measure also for \(\theta>0\), but we first describe the \(\theta=0\) case.

+The Bochner-Milnos theorem allows construction of a measure whose covariance is \(\frac{1}{2}(C^\perp)^{\frac{1}{2}}\) (which will be written as \(\frac{1}{2}C^{\perp,\frac{1}{2}}\)), and thence the measure \(\mu\) defining a Schr\"odinger representation based on \eqref{cfsgext}.
+References for what is needed here are \cite{MR0162118}*{Chapter V}, \cite{MR1741419}*{Chapters III.7,IV}) and \cite{MR2098271}*{Section IX.10}.
+Introducing the subspace of tempered distributions which annihilate the zero mode, i.e.,